York time in JT gravity: Transition amplitude

 \subsection{Quantum amplitude}

 Before we turn to performing some checks of our result, let us also evaluate the quantum wavefunction for bulk geometry with two boundaries $\del_{1,2}$ each of which are York boundaries with the boundary conditions specified in eq.\eqref{bdcondkk}.
+Denoted as $\Psi_Y$, this will be proportional to $\langle l_1,k_1|l_2,k_2\rangle$.
 As before, let the points where the two boundaries meet be labelled by $(x_1,y_1)$ and $(x_2,y_2)$.
 In terms of the particle picture, the action is given by

 As in the previous subsection, the contribution from $\del_i$ can be obtained by evaluating the contribution from the single path between the end points $(x_1,y_1)$ and $(x_2,y_2)$ with the extrinsic curvature $k_i$.
 The value of the Wilson line along this path is the same as in eq.\eqref{valwil} with $k$ replaced by $k_i$ appropriate to the path.
 Thus, the wavefunction is given by